 Overview of Eligibility Criteria

-- Organizations must have a current tax-exempt status under Section 501(c)(3) of the Internal Revenue Code to apply.
+- Organizations must have a current tax-exempt status under Section 501(c)(3) of the Internal Revenue Code and must be recognized as a public charity (other than a Type III Supporting Organization) to apply.
 Organizations must be listed in the most current IRS 50 State Master File at the time the application is submitted and if approved, at the time the grant is awarded.

 - Grant applications are not eligible if they:

-b) exceed 25% of the organization’s annual operating budget for the most recent fiscal year
+a) include overhead/indirect costs that exceed 10% of the total request amount b) exceed 25% of the organization’s annual operating budget for the most recent fiscal year (as shown on the most recent IRS Form 990)

-c) plan to use funds that will be managed or used outside the state for which they are applying
+c) plan to use funds that will be managed or used outside the state to which they are applying

 d) include or request multi-year programs or commitments